Phoenicians: Lebanon’s Epic Heritage

 Henry Zeiter adds:

-Sanford Holst is one of the leading authorities in the world on the Phoenician people, and appears in the BBC series Ancient Worlds.
-Elected a member of the prestigious Royal Historical Society for his work in this field, Holst has presented academic papers on the Phoenicians at universities in the USA and around the world.
+Sanford Holst is one of the world’s leading authorities on the Phoenicians, and appears in the BBC series Ancient Worlds.
+Holst has presented academic papers on the Phoenicians at universities around the world, and is an Associate Fellow of the Royal Historical Society in London.
 His degrees from MIT and UCLA enabled him to expand on existing knowledge of the Phoenicians by pursuing intensive field work in countries ranging from Lebanon and Egypt to Greece and Morocco.
-Working with respected experts, often on-site, he has added photos, sources, and five years of additional research to his previous work.
+Working with respected experts, often on-site, he has added photos, sources, and ten years of additional research to his previous work.
 He now shares those insights in readily understandable documentaries, talks and books.

 Judge James Kaddo: